CDLUC3/Make-Data-Count/hub/citation_events/README.md

 Woot!
 Now you know the basics of the EventData Query API!

-- Retrieving DataCite DOI relationships
+- Retrieving DataCite DOI evetns/links
-- Filtering by DataCite sources and relationship types
+- Filtering by DataCite source and relationship types

 Keep learning with the [EventData API official guide](https://www.eventdata.crossref.org/guide/service/query-api/) as well as the [Crossref quick start guide](https://www.eventdata.crossref.org/guide/service/quickstart/).